BYE LAWS OF OCCUPATIONAL SCIENCE EUROPE

 There shall be three standing committees: the Website/Social Media Committee, the Research Committee and the Conference committee.
 Each will have the number of members appropriate to its purpose.
 Length of membership will generally be between two and five years, depending on the needs of the committee and the circumstances of each member.

-Additional committees will be formed as required following the proposal of the Executive Board or of a group of members with the approval of the Board.
+The chairperson of each committee will sit on the executive board.
+Additional committees will be formed as required following the proposal of the executive board or of a group of members with the approval of the board.

 SECTION 2.
-DUTIES of COMMITTEES
+DUTIES of COMMITTIES

-The specific aims and work plan of each committee will be developed in collaboration with the Executive Board.
-The Executive Board will hold overall responsibility for the good working of each committee.
+The specific aims and work plan of each committee will be developed in collaboration with the executive board.
+The executive board will hold overall responsibility for the good working of each committee.
+Each committee will submit an annual report including a proposed work plan to the executive board.

 The Research Committee shall be responsible for expanding the research opportunities and support available to the members.

-The WebSite/ Social Media Committee will be responsible for maintaining and developing the on-line communication and collaboration possibilities for the members.
+The Website/Social Media Committee will be responsible for maintaining and developing the online communication and collaboration possibilities for the members.

 The Conference Committee will assist the host organisation with the tasks needed to plan, organize and run the biennial conference.